jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/livesync/index.md

 <a name='connect'></a>
 ##Connect the Node.js app to DevOps Services

-Next, create a Git repository that is hosted by Bluemix DevOps Services and associate the repository with your app instance.
+Next, create a Git repository that is hosted by DevOps Services and associate the repository with your app instance.
 The repository will be populated with the code from the SDK for Node.js starter.

 1. On your app's Overview page, click **ADD GIT**.
 ![Clicking ADD GIT][6]